Mental Health Services

 Days: Monday - Friday | Hours: 7:30 a.m. - 6:30 p.m. | Telephone: (240) 773-9752 | Directions | Map | Bus Schedule | Inmate Visiting | Suicide Prevention

-The Mental Health Services section at MCCF is recognized for its excellent care and innovative programs that are offered to approximately 25% of the jail's population who suffers from serious and debilitating mental conditions.
-MCCF developed the first jail-based Dialectical Behavior Therapy Program (DBT) for mentally ill offenders in the nation.
-All mental health services and programs are delivered by four therapists, three psychiatric nurses and one contract psychiatrist.
-The psychiatrist performs initial evaluations and follow-up assessments to monitor progress and medication needs.
-The psychiatrist serves the Montgomery County Correctional Facility, Montgomery County Detention Center, Pre Release Center, and persons living in home confinement but still under DOCR custody.
+The Mental Health Services section at MCCF is recognized for its excellent care and innovative programs that are offered to incarcerated individuals who suffer from serious and debilitating mental conditions.
+All mental health services and programs are delivered by a team of therapists and contract psychiatric nurse practitioners.
+The psychiatric nurse practitioners perform initial evaluations and follow-up assessments to monitor progress and medication needs.
+The psychiatric nurse practitioners serve the Montgomery County Correctional Facility, Montgomery County Detention Center, Pre Release Center, and persons living in home confinement but still under DOCR custody.

 The Mental Health Services staff works in collaboration with the Department of Health and Human Services who provide additional therapeutic services for incarcerated offenders.
-The services provided by our HHS partners include: Clinical Assessment and Triage Services (CATS), Jail Addictions Services (JAS), Community Re-entry Services (CRES), and Project Assisting Transition from Homelessness (PATH).
+The services provided by our HHS partners include: Clinical Assessment and Transition Services (CATS) and Jail Addictions Services (JAS).

 Services Information